 Add the flour to the egg and oil batter slowly one spoon at a time to avoid lumps.
 Beat with the electric mixer into a smooth mixture.

 Squeeze the lemon juice into a clean bowl with the help of a lemon squeezer to extract all the juice.

-Wash, peel and core 1 unit pear.
+Wash, peel and core 1 pear.
 Cut it into small chunks and add them to lemon juice to avoid browning and infuse the pear with a delicious lemon flavor.
 Next, incorporate the pear cubes into the cake batter.